1896 Penny Value Checker: Errors List & No Mint Mark Worth

 1. How much is a 1896 Penny worth?

 A circulated 1896 Penny in Good condition averages around $5.26.
 Fine examples average about $18.01.
 Uncirculated coins with original red color can reach $930 or more.
-The highest auction record is $25,300 for an MS67 Red example sold at Heritage Auctions in July 2009.
+The highest confirmed auction record is $25,300 for an MS67 Red example sold at Heritage Auctions in July 2009; a 2019 Heritage Auction reportedly produced $32,900 for another MS67 Red specimen.

 2. Is the 1896 Penny rare?

 The 1896 Penny is not rare in circulated grades due to its high mintage of over 39 million coins.
-However, high-grade examples with original red color are scarce.
-Only about 325 coins have survived in collectible condition.
-Proof and Cameo versions are genuinely rare.
+However, high-grade examples with original red color are genuinely scarce — fewer than 100 MS66 Red examples are estimated to exist, and only a handful of MS67 coins are confirmed.
+Proof and Cameo versions are rare regardless of grade.

 3. What errors should I look for on a 1896 Penny?